tlswg/tls13-spec/draft-ietf-tls-tls13.md

        struct {
            ProtocolVersion server_version;
+           CipherSuite cipher_suite;
            Extension extensions<2..2^16-1>;
        } HelloRetryRequest;

 {:br }

-The server_version and extensions fields have the same meanings as their corresponding values in the ServerHello.
+The version, cipher_suite, and extensions fields have the same meanings as their corresponding values in the ServerHello.
 The server SHOULD send only the extensions necessary for the client to generate a correct ClientHello pair.
 As with ServerHello, a